cr0wdedroom/NIDS-Triage-Lab/README.md

 Triggered Alerts using custom rules and saved them in a log file on Kali VM.

 **Step 3.1: Start Snort in Loggin Mode -**
+Executed Snort with parameter `-k none` to ignore checksums and `-L` to log in PCAP format in the `/var/log/snort` directory.

 <img src="screenshots/snort_logging.png" width="600">

 **Step 3.2: Execute Rule 1 Simulation (Web Shell Content) -**
+The `nping` command was used to craft a custom TCP packet containing the specific string "webshell_upload" in its payload to trigger the signature-based detection rule.

 <img src="screenshots/rule1_simulation.png" width="600">

 **Step 3.3: Execute Rule 2 Simulation (Aggressive Port Scan) -**
+The `nmap` command was executed to rapidly scan ports 1 through 20, exceeding the threshold of 10 connection attempts per minute required to trip the reconnaissance alert.

 <img src="screenshots/rule2_simulation.png" width="600">

 **Step 3.4: Execute Rule 3 Simulation (SYN Flood) -**
+The `hping3` command sent a rapid-fire "storm" of 100 SYN packets at 1ms intervals to overwhelm the target and validate the rate-limiting detection for Denial of Service attacks.

 <img src="screenshots/rule3_simulation.png" width="600">

 **Step 3.5: Stop Snort and Check for log file -**
+Checked for the generated PCAP log file in `/var/log/snort` directory.
 <img src="screenshots/log_check.png" width="600">